WWE News: Triple H Reveals Why EC3 Wasn’t Booked At ‘TakeOver’ And Addresses NXT’s Hour-Long Format

 What many fans like about the brand is that unlike other WWE programming, NXT’s weekly Wednesday show is only an hour long.
 It has been rumored and speculated for a while now that the NXT show will eventually switch to a longer format.
 When asked if the format was going to be changed, Triple H gave a vague answer.

-Paul Levesque said that there are parts of him that loves NXT’s hour-long format.
+Paul Levesque said that there are parts of him that love NXT’s hour-long format.
 He pointed out that by the time fans get to Wednesday, assuming they watched Raw and Smackdown, they have already seen five hours of wrestling, and that’s not including WWE 205 Live.
 He remarked that “everybody’s got busy lives,” and that there’s a lot of WWE programming out there.
 Triple H also said that there have been times where he did wish there was more room to work with.
-He said that there’s a fine line between not giving enough content and leaving fans wanting more, and that it’s a balance.
+He said that there’s a fine line between not giving enough content and leaving fans wanting more and that it’s a balance.

 Time will tell if the wrestling brand will eventually change to a longer format, but if NXT follows the history of other WWE shows, then it may be a safe bet to assume that it one day will.